netsight/netsight.async/README.rst

 the normal connection limit which may cause a warning to be shown in either the console or log files.

+Once the ``__run__`` method has started, it cannot be stopped by the user in any way.
+This a feature that subclasses may implement if they choose, but would be dangerous to implement in this package without knowledge of what the background task was doing & what cleanup may be required.

+If the user never retrieves the results from the ``__run__`` method, they are stored in memory until the Zope process is restarted.

 Dependencies
 ============